 Mission Chinese Food ($$)

-Chef Danny Bowien and his team have created a new kind of Chinese food using Sichuan peppercorns, quality ingredients and an abundance of bold flavours.
+The chef and his team have created a new kind of Chinese food using Sichuan peppercorns, quality ingredients and an abundance of bold flavours.
 The food is insanely affordable and insanely delicious.
-Don't miss the signature Kung Pao pastrami, Sichuan pickles and cod rice.
+Don't miss the restaurant's signature dishes, which are sure to surprise and please.

 FOG CITY ($$-$$$)

 Fog City, formerly known as Fog City Diner, is a San Francisco landmark.
 The restaurant has been a popular tourist attraction for years, as well as a film location for several American movies.
 The 1930's-nostalgia decor belies the modern, innovative cuisine.
 Don't hesitate to try one of the delicious cocktails for which the place is famous!